Sourav-121/Student-Performance-Tracker-in-Competitive-Programming/README.md

 </h1>

 ---
-<p>This project shows student progress by tracking their accounts across various competitive programming platforms and contests.
+<p> <small>This project shows student progress by tracking their accounts across various competitive programming platforms and contests.
 <br>
-By utilizing the Agile methodology, it ensures flexibility and continuous improvement to meet the evolving needs of the learners.</p>
+By utilizing the Agile methodology, it ensures flexibility and continuous improvement to meet the evolving needs of the learners.</small></p>

 ---